sbrisard/LSK/notes_jb/LSK.md

 \end{equation}
 which finally leads to the Taylor expansion~\eqref{eq:20220525053600}.

-\subsection{Application to the hessian of the energy}
+## Application to the hessian of the energy
 \label{sec:20220616055207}
 % 08/06/2022 --- aea0da72c80440d74d38d8ace59f381061f71c3e
 %